Pantanal Futebol Clube

-Pantanal Futebol Clube, commonly referred to as Pantanal, was a Brazilian football club based in Corumbá, Mato Grosso do Sul.
+Pantanal Futebol Clube, commonly referred to as Pantanal, is a Brazilian football club based in Ladário, Mato Grosso do Sul.

 History

 In 1987, the club was founded under the name Ladário Futebol Clube.
 In 2003, the club was renamed to Ladário Pantanal Futebol Clube, then, in 2004 the club was renamed to Pantanal Futebol Clube.

 Stadiums

-Pantanal Futebol Clube played in two stadiums, Estádio Arthur Marinho, which has a maximum capacity of 10,000 people and is located in Corumbá, and Estádio Vicente Fortunato, which has a maximum capacity of 3,500 people and is located in Ladário.
+Pantanal Futebol Clube played in two stadiums, Estádio Arthur Marinho, which had a capacity of 5,000 people and is located in Corumbá, and Estádio Vicente Fortunato, which has a maximum capacity of 3,500 people and is located in Ladário.